-Pack 30 and the Boy Scouts of America (BSA) take the safety of our children very seriously.
-Pack 30 adheres to all youth protection requirements of the BSA, including:
+Pack 30 and Scouting America take the safety of our children seriously.
+Pack 30 adheres to all youth protection requirements of Scouting America, including:

-All adult leaders complete a Youth Protection Training course every two years.
+All adult leaders complete a Safeguarding Youth training course every year.

-All adult leaders pass a Criminal Offender Record Information (CORI) background check as required by Massachusetts and a separate national background check as required by the BSA.
+All adult leaders pass a Criminal Offender Record Information (CORI) background check as required by Massachusetts and a separate national background check as required by Scouting America.

 Two-deep adult leadership: at least two registered adult leaders must always be present at an activity involving Scouts.